Mountain bikes are meant for the mountains.

 That’s why they’re called mountain bikes in the first place!

 But is riding a mountain bike on pavement a good idea?
-Or does it damage your bike and ruin the fun in mountain biking?
+Or does it damage your bike and ruin the fun of mountain biking?

 Those are the things we’ll talk about in this article.
 We’ll also talk about the pros and cons of riding mountain bikes on roads.
 As well as provide some tips so you can enjoy your bike more.